slavenf/sfl-library/doc/small_map.md

         ```

         **Note:** This overload participates in overload resolution only if all following conditions are satisfied:
-        1. `KeyEqual::is_transparent` exists and is a valid type.
+        1. `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.
         2. `std::is_assignable_v<mapped_type&, M&&>` is `true`.

     **Returns:**